jiangjw88/jiangjw88/README.md

 # Hi there 👋
-- 🔭 I’m currently learning "Learn SQL Basics for Data Science Specialization" on Coursera and "Data Science for Business" on Udemy.
-- 🌱 I recently qualified for JDLA Deep Learning for ENGINEER（E資格）in March, after taking specified programs and passing the exams.
+- 🌱 I recently qualified for JDLA Deep Learning for ENGINEER（E資格）in March, 2022.

 # About personal projects
 ## 1. Child Face Generation